Coxeter quotients of the automorphism group of a Coxeter group: Introduction

-The emphasis of this article is mainly on the fixed point property (T) of automorphism groups of Coxeter groups.
+The emphasis of this article is mainly on Kazhdan's property (T).
+It was proven in \cite{BJS} that a Coxeter group $W_\Gamma$ has Kazhdan's property (T) if and only if $W_\Gamma$ is finite.
+A characterization of finite irreducible Coxeter groups in terms of Dynkin diagrams is given in \cite[\S 2]{Humphreys}.
+Hence, if a Coxeter group $W_\Gamma$ has property (T) or not can be checked easily on the Coxeter graph $\Gamma$.

+Coxeter groups are well understood objects in geometric group theory, but there are many open questions concerning their automorphism groups.
 We address the following conjecture that was formulated by Alain Valette during the virtual geometric group theory conference in Luminy, 2020.

+\begin{conjecture} For every infinite Coxeter group $W_\Gamma$, the automorphism group ${\rm Aut}(W_\Gamma)$ virtually maps onto some infinite Coxeter group. \end{conjecture} \begin{quote} \em{We denote by $\mathcal{W}$ the class of Coxeter groups that satisfy the above conjecture.} \end{quote} Our goal here is to verify Conjecture \ref{Con1} for a large class of Coxeter groups.
+But before we move on, we want to make a note on some consequences for a Coxeter group to be in the class $\mathcal{W}$.

+Recall, a group $G$ is said to be \emph{virtually indicable} if there exists a finite index subgroup $H\subseteq G$ such that $H$ surjects onto $\Z$.
+It was proven in \cite{Gonciulea} that an infinite Coxeter group is virtually indicable.
+Note that Kazhdan's property (T) is preserved under taking finite index subgroups (\cite[Proposition 2.5.7]{BekkaHarpeValette}) and is inherited by quotients (\cite[Proposition 2.5.1]{BekkaHarpeValette}).
+Since $\Z$ does not have property (T) we obtain the following result. \begin{corollary} Let $W_\Gamma$ be a Coxeter group.
+If $W_\Gamma$ is in the class $\mathcal{W}$, then ${\rm Aut}(W_\Gamma)$ is virtually indicable and therefore does not have Kazhdan's property (T). \end{corollary}